-- combination.
-IAS 36 does not require an entity to determine the implied fair value of goodwill when measuring a goodwill impairment loss. - A25.
+- B4.
 The ASU eliminated the second step of determining the implied fair value of goodwill.
 The objective was to reduce the cost and complexity of the impairment test.
 With this simplification, one difference between IFRS Standards and US GAAP was eliminated.
-However, the respective impairment models remain unconverged. - A26.
-The objective of Phase 2, Subsequent Accounting for Goodwill for Public Business Entities and Not-for-Profit Entities, is to evaluate whether additional changes need to be made to the subsequent accounting for goodwill beyond any changes to the impairment test resulting from Phase 1. - A27.
+However, the respective impairment models remain unconverged. - B5.
+The objective of Phase 2, Subsequent Accounting for Goodwill for Public Business Entities and Not-for-Profit Entities, is to evaluate whether additional changes need to be made to the subsequent accounting for goodwill beyond any changes to the impairment test resulting from Phase 1. - B6.
 The FASB's identifiable intangible assets project is intended to evaluate whether certain identifiable intangible assets acquired in a business combination should be subsumed into goodwill.